ShambhaviP/Biblioteca/README.md

 ##Problem Description

-A Library Management System called Biblioteca that handles listing, checking out and returning of library books.
+A Library Management System called Biblioteca that has certain books and movies, handles listing and checking out of books and movies and also, returning of books.

 ##Dependencies